 Once the purchasing logistics have been confirmed, potential investors also need to conduct due diligence on their partners on the ground, from the developer to lettings agents, to the property management teams.
 Understanding the local rental market is key to ensuring strong demand and future saleability prospects.
-Again, choose any partners wisely and work with advisors that have a strong track record of success.
+Again, choose any partners wisely and work with advisers that have a strong track record of success.

 Purchasing a buy-to-let property can enable investors to repay their mortgage via the proceeds of their rental income.
 In the last decade, customer-buying behaviour has changed with investors becoming more cautious.
 Instead of buying trophy properties outright, clients are more inclined to use their budget to buy multiple properties in a range of locations, spreading any risk.
 They also use mortgages as leverage to maximise their returns and enable their money to go further.

 Even if you have the available cash to purchase your property outright, there can be strategic advantages to leveraging (borrowing money) to finance an investment.
 Investors can not only buy more than one property but buy types of property than they could not otherwise afford.
 For example, an analysis of IP Global’s London property portfolio found the return on property investment was magnified 2.7 times on average using this strategy.

 What should investors look at on an ongoing basis?